 The Louisiana Homeland Security and Emergency Assistance and Disaster Act provides that "any person . . . violating any order, rule, or regulation promulgated pursuant to this Chapter, shall be fined not more than five hundred dollars, or confined in the parish jail for not more than six months, or both."
 La.
 R.S.
 29:727(G).
-Additionally, Section 54-401 of the City Code provides that whoever "violates any provision of an emergency order issued by a competent official under authority of a declaration of emergency made pursuant to state law, or whoever during such a declared state of emergency sells anything at a price that violates R.S.
+Additionally, Section 54-501 of the City Code provides that whoever "violates any provision of an emergency order issued by a competent official under authority of a declaration of emergency made pursuant to state law, or whoever during such a declared state of emergency sells anything at a price that violates R.S.
 29:732, shall be guilty of a misdemeanor."
-Section 54-25 of the City Code says that such a misdemeanor "shall be punished by a fine not exceeding \$500.00, or by imprisonment for not more than five months or both such fine and penalty."
-Mayor Cantrell has declared a state of emergency to exist in New Orleans via proclamation on March 11, 2020 and has imposed orders subject to these penalty provisions in her May 15, 2020 Proclamation.
+Section 54-25 of the City Code says that such a misdemeanor "shall be punished by a fine not exceeding \$500.00, or by imprisonment for not more than five months or both such fine and penalty" Mayor Cantrell has declared a state of emergency to exist in New Orleans via proclamation on March 11, 2020 and has imposed orders subject to these penalty provisions in her

+May 15, 2020 Proclamation.
 These emergency orders will be strictly enforced, and compliance is of the utmost importance.

-Enforcement measures may include, but are not limited to, prohibiting a business from offering take-out services, revocation of a business's ability to open under Phase Three (3.2) guidelines, misdemeanor charges for owners, managers, and/or staff, and cessation of electrical service to the business.
+Enforcement measures may include, but are not limited to, prohibiting a business from offering take-out services, revocation of a business's ability to open under Modified Phase Two guidelines, revocation of any special event or live entertainment permits, revocation of certificates of registration, misdemeanor charges for owners, managers, and/or staff, and cessation of electrical service to the business.
 Businesses holding Alcoholic Beverage Outlet permits from the City are also advised that the right to maintain such permits is contingent on the business following all applicable laws, including those contained in any Mayoral Proclamation and in these guidelines or any subsequently issued by the City.